rehierl/node-tree-outliner/1-1-4-node-trees/1-1-path-of-nodes.md

 * `RL` or `RTL` - the set of paths that begin in a root and end in a leaf
 * `(RTL subset-of TD)` - read RTL as root-to-leaf

-Note that `(TD == P)`.
+Note that `(P == TD)`.
 That is, the set of all possible paths over a tree is identical to the set of all possible top-down oriented paths.
+Furthermore, any path in `TD` is consistent with the underlying tree.

 Given a path `p=(n1,...,nk) in ×N^k`
 such that `(ni child-of ni+1)` for all `(i in [1,#p-1])`.